StatistikStadtZuerich/zueridown/README.md

 ## Basic Template

-After installation, a new R Markdown template is available in RStudio.
+After installation, a new R Markdown template is available in R Studio.
-To open, use ‘File’, ‘New File’, ‘R Markdown’.
+To open, use `File`, `New File`, `R Markdown`.

 ![](inst/indiedown/res/file_new_file.png)

-Click ‘From Template’ and select one of the templates:
+Click `From Template` and select one of the templates:

- - ‘zueridown document’.
+ - `zueridown document with glossary and without Bibliography`.
+ - `zueridown document with bibliography and glossary`.
- - ‘zueridown document with bibliography or glossary ’.
+ - `zueridown document with bibliography and without glossary`
+ - `zueridown document without glossary and bibliography`

 ![](inst/indiedown/res/zueridown_tplt.png)

-After saving the file on your computer, you can use the ‘Knit’ button to produce a basic PDF document based on this template.
+After saving the file on your computer, you can use the `Knit` button to produce a basic PDF document based on this template.

 ![](inst/indiedown/res/knit.png)

 ## Version

-To check your version of zueridown, run"
+To check your version of `zueridwon`, run:

 ```r
 packageVersion("zueridown")